 With five adjustment points and five sizes, the Kurgo Tru-Fit Smart Dog Walking Harness is a durable and comfortable choice for active dogs ready for their next adventure.

 The plastic quick-release buckles allow for easy removal and putting on – crucial in any activity harness!
-The Tru-Fit also comes with a 10-inch lead with a loop that can be paired with your car seat belt for maximum safety on the ride to and from your adventurous destination.
+The Tru-Fit also comes with a 10-inch leash that easily clips on with a carabiner.
+It can be paired with your car seat belt for maximum safety on the ride to and from your adventure destination.